Impressions de France is an original attraction at Epcot. The film is shown daily from 7:30 p.m. until close in the France Pavilion.

 The film is located inside the Palais du Cinema in France.
 Note the sign above the entrance indicates what film is showing and the wait until the next show.
 Typically, each performance is held every 30 minutes on the half-hour.
-However, the timing might be a little off right now due to cast members sanitizing the theater between showings.

 These countries in the World Showcase have a partnership with Disney and an opportunity to inspire tourism abroad.
-While I don’t mind new attractions coming to the World Showcase, I do hope that new revenue will be allocated to better expand the development of each country.
+While I don’t mind new attractions coming to the World Showcase, I hope that new revenue will be allocated to better expand the development of each country.

 If I hadn’t named this site Resorts Gal, it would have probably been something along the lines of World Showcase advocate.

 Anyways, the scene above is from Impressions de France.
 If you have never seen it prior, you really must stop in on your next visit.
 All the settings are so pleasant and heart-warming.